 The Art of Dining

 First up a note: if you have a room designated as a dining room, you have even more reason to cultivate distinct dining rituals.
-This is not to say that turning your little-used formal dining room in to a home office or media room is a bad idea – as long as you have another space where you can create a dining setting of the size and capacity that works for you.
+This is not to say that turning your little-used formal dining room in to a home office or media room is a bad idea.
+As long as you have another space where you can create a dining setting of the size and capacity that works for you.

 Place settings